 Under subsection (2) of this section, an exempt school's ability to complete the minimum instruction hours is the only timing requirement imposed upon an exempt school's calendar year.
 State v.
 Thacker, 286 Neb.
 16, 834 N.W.2d 597 (2013).

-Where a juvenile is adjudicated solely on the basis of habitual truancy from school under subsection (3)(b) of section 43-247 and the status of truancy is subsequently terminated by the lawful execution of a parental release authorizing discontinuation of school pursuant to subsection (3)(d) of this section, a juvenile court may terminate its jurisdiction without a finding that such termination is in the best interests of the juvenile.
+Where a juvenile is adjudicated solely on the basis of habitual truancy from school under subdivision (3)(b) of section 43-247 and the status of truancy is subsequently terminated by the lawful execution of a parental release authorizing discontinuation of school pursuant to subdivision (3)(d) of this section, a juvenile court may terminate its jurisdiction without a finding that such termination is in the best interests of the juvenile.
 In re Interest of Kevin K., 274 Neb.
 678, 742 N.W.2d 767 (2007).

 The state, having a high responsibility for the education of its citizens, has the power to impose reasonable regulations for the control and duration of basic education.
 Parents have a right to send their children to private schools but do not have the right to be completely unfettered by reasonable government regulations as to the quality of the education furnished and the maintenance of minimum standards.
 State ex rel.
 Douglas v.
 Faith Baptist Church of Louisville, 207 Neb.
 802, 301 N.W.2d 571 (1981).

 Violation of this law is not, in itself, evidence of neglect under section 43-202(2)(c), R.R.S.1943.
 State v.
 Rice, 204 Neb.
 732, 285 N.W.2d 223 (1979).

 This section did not operate to violate constitutional right of parents to educate their children in accordance with the tenets of their religious faith.
 Meyerkorth v.
 State, 173 Neb.
 889, 115 N.W.2d 585 (1962).